Health Impact Assessment

 - It builds leadership.
 Community members learn how to navigate the political system.
 They become more knowledgeable about decision making processes, and they become more comfortable with speaking before decision makers.

 - It commands attention from decision makers and leads to the adoption of community recommendations.

 - It fosters communication and collaboration among disparate groups that previously did not have good relationships.

-A forthcoming report, by New Stories to the Robert Wood Johnson Foundation, highlights HIA as a best practice.
+A report by New Stories to the Robert Wood Johnson Foundation, highlights HIA as a best practice.
 The NMHEP members are noted as STARS as communities coming together to inform policies to improve health via HIA.
 The report notes that what is particularly relevant in New Mexico is that HIA’s are being used by enough people in enough communities that they are creating a common vocabulary for action and learning.

-- HIA overview
+- HIA Process

-- Completed HIA reports
+- Indigenous HIA toolkit

 - HIA screening worksheet

 - WORKSHEET Stakeholder Analysis – Human Impact Partners